 In my opinion, farmers should find it easy to obey conditions #2 and #3.
 However, condition #1 seems to be a no go area if the farmer is not equipped with the knowledge of controlling diseases in the organic way.

 As a seasoned Animal Scientist with the knowledge of organic poultry farming, I have prepared a complete guide on organic poultry farming.
-This guide will not only show you organic poultry farming in a more detailed form but includes everything you need to succeed as an organic poultry farmer.
+This guide will not only show you organic chicken farming in a more detailed form but includes everything you need to succeed as an organic poultry farmer.

 You will find invaluable tips on the common herbs and spices that form a defense system for chickens and some safe organic growth hormones that you will get in plants for maximum growth of your chickens.